Different Types of Semi-Trailer Axles

 Pin-On Axles

-Another type of semi-trailer axle that can be added to accommodate more weight is a pin-on axle.
-This type of axle is attached to the rear of the semi-trailer and held in place with pins.
+A pin-on axle is another type of semi-trailer axle that can be added to accommodate more weight.
+It is attached to the rear of the semi-trailer and held in place with pins.

 Stinger Axles